FluxML/Flux.jl/docs/src/models/recurrence.md

 In the above, we have a sequence of length 3, where `x1` to `x3` represent the input at each step (could be a timestamp or a word in a sentence), and `y1` to `y3` are their respective outputs.

-An aspect to recognize is that in such a model, the recurrent cells `A` all refer to the same structure.
+An aspect to recognise is that in such a model, the recurrent cells `A` all refer to the same structure.
 What distinguishes it from a simple dense layer is that the cell `A` is fed, in addition to an input `x`, with information from the previous state of the model (hidden state denoted as `h1` & `h2` in the diagram).

 In the most basic RNN case, cell A could be defined by the following: